Appeared at the 2025 Bay Area Maker Faire

 The printers

-I’ve got a 300mm x 300mm Voron Trident.
 However, it turns out that the optimum size for this still fits, albeit barely, on the standard Ender 3/Prusa i3 bed.
-Let’s just point out that the struts are basically the same shape as the test piece you to check how good the bed adhesion is for the combination of temperatures and materials.
+The standard test piece to measure how good bed adhesion is for a given combination of materials, temperature, bed, and bed adhesion promoter is to print a long narrow beam… which is basically what the struts are.

 The side quest